 Fall’s favorite flavors come together in these delicious pumpkin apple muffins — but don’t relegate them to autumn!
-They’re perfect any time of year for breakfast or for a healthy snack.
+They’re perfect any time of year for breakfast or for a snack.

 Be sure to try my family’s favorite pumpkin bars, too!